MartinLampel/drlnd_p1_navigation/Report.md

 There are 5 models with different number of hidden layers and Ɛ tested.
 Each architecture uses fully connected layers as hidden layers.
 After each hidden layer the ReLu function is applied.
+The input to the neural network is the state vector

 | Model | Architecture         		|     Ɛ	        					|
 |:---------------------:|:---------------------:|:---------------------------------------------:|